-It is impossible to keep in mind all devices, client may use for the website visiting because even some onboard computers have internet access in the modern world.
+It is impossible to keep in mind all devices, the user may use for the website visiting because even some onboard computers have internet access in the modern world.

-Screen sizes are changing constantly, that’s why the possibility of website adaptation for each separate size is critical today and will stay critical in future.
+Screen sizes are constantly changing, that’s why the possibility of website adaptation for each separate size is critical today and will stay critical in future.

 Actually, ADW (adaptive web design) and RWD (responsive web design) solve the same tasks but in different ways.

 The Difference Between Adaptive Web Design And Responsive Web Design